delta-ng/NLP-2019/Assignment-3/README.md

 ## Pre-Processing:
 We removed all the hashtags, links and mentions using regex library in python.
 ## Embedding:
 Embedding was taken for each word from FLARE library and then concatenated to form a embedding vector.
 Since the size of the sentence are not the same.
 We used padding.
 We used sentence embedding first and the accuracy was around 49% which is less than the word embedding accuracy.
-The size of the mebedding vector is 3072.
+The size of the embedding vector is 3072.
 Which then was passed into the model.
 ## Model:
 Layer 1: An embedding layer of a vector size of 3072. <br />
 Layer 2: 128 cell bi-directional LSTM layers, where the embedding data is fed to the network.
 A dropout of 0.2 is added to prevent overfitting. <br />